UmbraNova/couple-todos-mobile-nn-app/README.md

 **Welcome to Collaborative Group Organizer**, a non-native mobile app built using *JavaScript*, *CSS*, and *HTML*.
 This app leverages Firebase Realtime Database to provide seamless, real-time collaboration for creating and managing shared lists within groups.
 Whether it's organizing a shopping list, planning for an event, or managing tasks, this app allows multiple users to collaborate in real-time.

 <sup>note*</sup>
-*Remember!
-This is a personal project for learning purposes, so maybe I used more const's than needed and also some refactoring is necessary*
+<sub>*Remember!
+This is a personal project for learning purposes, so maybe I used more const's than needed and also some refactoring is necessary*</sub>

 ```javascript
 const enterGroupButtonEl = document.getElementById("enter-group-button")